Your Churn Analytics are available from the “Insights” tab, within the “Churn Analytics” sub-tab.

 The “MRR Churn” chart and table break down your churn numbers across different categories.
 It is important to note that churn only looks at your existing paying customer base, excluding new business.

-- Subscriber Churn Rate: The rate at which your customers are cancelling their subscriptions.
+- Subscriber Churn Rate: The rate at which your customers are cancelling their subscriptions, and subscriptions expire.
 Calculation: Subscriber Churn Count / Start of Period Subscriber Count.

-- MRR Churn Rate: The rate at which MRR is lost from canceled subscriptions.
+- MRR Churn Rate: The rate at which MRR is lost from canceling or expiring subscriptions.
 Calculation: Churn MRR / Start of Period MRR.

-- Gross MRR Churn: The sum of MRR lost from both canceled subscriptions and contraction (downgrades).
+- Gross MRR Churn: The sum of MRR lost from both canceling or expiring subscriptions and contraction (downgrades).
 Calculation: Churn MRR + Contraction MRR.

-- Gross MRR Churn Rate: The rate at which MRR is lost from both canceled subscriptions and contraction.
+- Gross MRR Churn Rate: The rate at which MRR is lost from both canceling or expiring subscriptions and contraction.
 Calculation: (Churn MRR + Contraction MRR) / Start of Period MRR